VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 </details>

-## LLA-Dropper analysis: API-Monitor
+## Low-Level-Dropper analysis: API-Monitor
 For a correct check, it is necessary to filter to the correct APIs.
-Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions in the context of the used APIs in our MLA dropper.
+Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions in the context of the used APIs in our Medium-Level-Dropper.
 We filter on the following API calls:
 - VirtualAlloc
 - NtAllocateVirtualMemory
 - WriteProcessMemory